Sebastián González (footballer, born 2003)

-Sebastían González Baquero (born 6 June 2003) is an Ecuadorian footballer who plays as a midfielder for Shabab Al Ahli.
+Sebastían González Baquero (born 6 June 2003) is an Ecuadorian professional footballer who plays as a midfielder for Shabab Al Ahli.

 Early life

 Gonzalez started playing football at a soccer school in Nayón when he was 7 years old.
 He joined L.D.U.
 Quito at under-12 level.
 He was a fan of the club growing up, and would watch them play with his dad.

-Career
+Club career

 Gonzalez made his debut for L.D.U.
-Quito on June 22, 2021 against Delfín in the Supercopa Ecuador.
-He scored his first goal in a 2-2 draw against Manta Fútbol Club on 26 September 2021.
+Quito on 22 June 2021 against Delfín in the Supercopa Ecuador.
+He scored his first goal in a 2–2 draw against Manta Fútbol Club on 26 September 2021.

 After establishing himself in the first team he was progress was halted by a shoulder injury in March 2022, that required surgery.
 Despite that, during the 2022 season he collected over 1,200 minutes, scored two goals, and was credited with two assists.
 He started the final of the 2023 2023 Copa Sudamericana which L.D.U.
 Quito won on penalties against Brazilian opponents Fortaleza.

 In 2024 he signed on a free transfer for Dubai-based side Shabab Al Ahli Club.